 The art collection will be a key feature of the property and will include large scale printed portraits in the corridors by visual artist Mia Bergeron, as well as collections of artworks and curios, which will sit in bespoke cabinets in each of the bedrooms.

-For the cabinets, Dais has commissioned several artists to make small-scale artworks that respond to the history of the hotel’s surrounding neighbourhoods; Aldgate, Whitechapel, Spitalfields and Shoreditch.
+For the cabinets, Dais has commissioned several artists to make small-scale works that respond to the history of the hotel’s surrounding neighbourhoods: Aldgate, Whitechapel, Spitalfields and Shoreditch.
 Selected artists include Tom Gidley, Janne Malmros and Steven Quinn.

-Tom Gidley is producing a unique print series titled ‘Clare’ that references the figure of St Clare, whose religious order gave the area of Minories its name, (referring to the Abbey of the Minoresses that was founded in 1294).
+Tom Gidley is producing a unique print series titled ‘Clare’, which references the figure of St Clare, whose religious order gave the Minories area its name; referring to the Abbey of the Minoresses that was founded in 1294.
 The prints series will include unique ink washes that are hand applied by the artist.

-Janne Malmros is making intricate textile artworks that draw from the work of the Huguenot silk weavers, who once resided in East London in the 17th and 18th centuries.
-Malmros is also producing a series of small ceramic pieces that will reflect the design of the Delft tiles that can still be found around Spitalfields in East London today.
+Drawing from the work of the Huguenot silk weavers, who once resided in East London in the 17th and 18th centuries, Janne Malmros will be making intricate textile artworks.
+Malmros is also producing a series of small ceramic pieces that refer to the Delft tiles that can still be found around Spitalfields in East London today.

-A selection of collage artworks by Steven Quinn will also be included in the cabinets.
-These refer to his street art project ‘Face Off’ (2014) where he took to the streets tearing up and combining images from old magazines and printed archival imagery, which he then pasted into public areas around Brick Lane and Shoreditch.
+Collage works by Steven Quinn will also be included in the cabinets.
+These will refer to his street art project ‘Face Off’ where he took to the streets tearing up and combining images from old magazines and printed archival imagery, which he then pasted into public areas around Brick Lane and Shoreditch.

 In the corridors, Mia Bergeron’s portraits will showcase the faces of everyday characters who live and work in the surrounding neighbourhoods of the property.
 The works will also feature historical figures who have been significant to the life and culture of the area.